 Headquartered in Stuttgart, Germany, DYNAmore employs around 110 people across several North American and European locations.
 The company has approximately 800 industrial customers, and over 150 universities use its software and services.
 DYNAmore’s automotive customers are a who’s who of the industry, including nine of the top 10 original equipment manufacturers and seven of the largest automotive suppliers around the world.

-Ansys, the global leader and innovator of engineering simulation software, announced it has entered into a definitive agreement to acquire Diakopto.
+Ansys, the global leader and innovator of engineering simulation software, announced it has acquired Diakopto.
 A provider of differentiated EDA solutions to accelerate integrated circuit (IC) development, Diakopto focuses on helping resolve critical issues caused by layout parasitics.
-The transaction is subject to the satisfaction of customary closing conditions and is expected to close in the second quarter of 2023.
+The acquisition closed on June 12, 2023.
 It is not expected to have a material impact on Ansys' consolidated financial statements in 2023.

 Diakopto develops products that address the growing complexities and unintended effects of designing ICs in the modern era.
 Semiconductor designs increasingly employ advanced process node technologies, where interconnect parasitic effects limit the performance, reliability and functionality of designs.
 Diakopto’s market-leading products have been adopted by dozens of customers, including tier-one semiconductor companies, for a broad range of applications.